lgrammer/annexcss/README.md

 ```

-You can easily add these animations to your JSX or markup just like any regular CSS class.
 All AnnexCSS classes are prefixed with an @ symbol.
 This library was originally compiled using a custom animate.css build so you may see similar classes to the popular library.

 The major difference - AnnexCSS wraps all elements instead of individually applying base animation properties as needed.
 Seeing as hundreds of animations aren't typically needed in any given website and modern browsers override/remove unneeded styling performance hits using this method are entirely negligible.